Why do tables matter?

 Enterprise software companies regularly serve up large quantities of data to their users, making well designed table experiences are a priority.

-Before building a table interface, there are a couple key factors to consider.
+Before embarking on your data table design, there are a couple key factors to consider.
 Here are some prompts to get started:

 What type of data will be contained in the cells?